Colleton County DUI Court Process

 The Court Process Timeline

-The DUI court process in Colleton County, like in most jurisdictions, generally follows these steps:
+The DUI court process in Colleton County generally follows this timeline:

 1. Arraignment (First Appearance)

-• Getting a court-appointed attorney: If you cannot afford to hire an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation to determine if you qualify for legal representation at no cost to you.
-It's important to be honest and forthcoming about your financial situation.
+If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
+The judge will review your financial situation to determine if you qualify.

 2. Pre-Trial Hearings